AeonJVS/lazy-undulat-yt-downloader/README.md

 - Click "Browse" and select the location of your VLC.exe.
 (Default: "C:/Program Files/VideoLAN/VLC")
 *Heads up: inputting text in the path options instead of using FileBrowse might cause problems, as each keystroke will trigger an event that changes the path specified in paths.json -file.*

+## Known Problems
+- The application is supposed to display the YouTube video's thumbnail image after a successful download.
+For a reason or another, this might fail occasionally.
+A popup will inform you if it happens.
+- Because the download happens in a thread, it is in practice possible to "chain" downloads by inputting another URL and pressing "Ok" while the Download-animation is running.
+However, I would not recommend this, as it might cause unexpected behavior.